 Designing your own collateral?
-Please allow no fewer than three business days for the University Communications Creative Services unit to review your brochures and other print collateral before they are printed.
+Please allow no fewer than three business days for the Strategic Marketing and Communications Creative Services unit to review your brochures and other print collateral before they are printed.
 Alternatively, with a minimum of three weeks notice, the office may be available to design your collateral with priority given to projects focused on student recruitment, donor relations and other official University mandates.
 For more information, contact firstname.lastname@example.org or (415) 338-1665.

 Advertising and Mobile Apps

 The purchase of paid advertising is one of many tools used to build strong visibility and support for the University.
-University Communications is charged with ensuring that all University image advertising in paid media—such as newspapers, radio, television, Internet and apps—is compatible with and supportive of the overall University graphic standards and messaging.
+Strategic Marketing and Communications is charged with ensuring that all University image advertising in paid media—such as newspapers, radio, television, Internet and apps—is compatible with and supportive of the overall University graphic standards and messaging.
 See the University Executive Directive Regarding Advertising (UED #10-36).
 (Exception: The office does not coordinate posting of job opportunities.)

 - Only Procurement is authorized to sign advertising insertion orders.